 Time to Switch to Propane.

-If the quiz told you it’s time to start shopping for a new water heater, there are a few things you should know.
-Most important: propane water heaters perform better than electric models, in every category that matters.
+If the quiz told you your water heater lifespan is at its end, it is time to start shopping for a new water heater.
+There are a few things you should know.
+Most important: a propane water heaters perform better than electric models, in every category that matters.

 Plus, you might be able to take advantage of rebates and incentives for installing a new propane-powered water heater.
 Check out this list of incentives by state to see if you qualify.